devlive-community/view-shadcn-ui/docs/components/avatar.md

     :columns="[
-        ['items', 'The items of the avatar group', 'array<{src: string, name: string}>', '-', '-'], ['size', 'The size of the avatar group', 'string', 'default', 'large | default | small'], ['square', 'Whether the avatar group is square', 'boolean', 'false'], ]">
+        ['items', 'The items of the avatar group', 'array<{src: string, name: string}>', '-', '-'], ['size', 'The size of the avatar group', 'string', 'default', 'large | default | small'], ['square', 'Whether the avatar group is square', 'boolean', 'false', '-'], ['max', 'The maximum number of avatars to display', 'number | stringgit', '-', '-'], ]">
 </ApiTable>